-If you need to use your card for a cash advance, there are instant cash machines in many locations (see Web Resources in this guide for details).
+If you need to use your card for a cash advance, there are instant cash machines in many locations.
 You will need your PIN (personal identification number) to do this.
 Be sure to bring it with you, and be sure it is valid in your host country.
 Most international ATMs require a 4-digit PIN.